Conformal blocks, Verlinde formula and diagram automorphisms: The root systems and affine Weyl group of orbit Lie algebras

 \item For any $\lambda\in P_\bbR^\sigma$, $\lambda$ is in an affine wall of $W_\ell$ if and only if $\iota(\lambda)\in P_{\sigma,\bbR}$ is in an affine wall of $W_\sigma\ltimes \iota(\ell Q^\sigma)$. \een \ep \bpf We first prove (1).
 For any $\lambda\in P^\sigma_{\bbR}$, $\lambda\in (A_0)^\sigma$ if and only if $\iota(\lambda)\in (A_0)^\sigma$, since

-for any $\imath\in I_\sigma$ and $i\in \imath$, and
+for any $\imath\in I_\sigma$ and $i\in \imath$, and $ \la \lambda, \check{\theta}\ra= \la \iota( \lambda), \check{\iota}(\check{\theta}) \ra_\sigma<\ell. $

-The second part (2) of proposition follows from Lemm \ref{fixed_point} and the first part of the proposition.
+The second part (2) of proposition follows from Lemma \ref{fixed_point} and the first part of the proposition.
 The third part (3) of the proposition follows from the first and second part of proposition. \epf